4d/docs/website/translated_docs/es/API/folderClass.md

 | fk user preferences folder | 0     | Carpeta 4D que almacena los archivos de preferencias usuario en el \<userName> directory.          |
 | fk web root folder         | 8     | Current Web root folder of the database: if within the package "/PACKAGE/path", otherwise full path |

 If the command is called from a component, pass the optional * parameter to get the path of the host database.
-Otherwise, if you omit the * parameter, a null object is always returned.
+De lo contrario, si omite el parámetro *, siempre se devuelve un objeto null.

 ## 4D.Folder.new()